 Ginger has a long history as a cure for upset stomachs.
 One of its active compounds, 6-gingerol, is known to help relax gastrointestinal muscles, and research has shown that ginger supplements can ease morning sickness.

 However, keep in mind that how effective they are will depend on how sensitive you are to certain smells and flavours.
 If you're wincing at the smell, then ginger may make your symptoms worse or give you heartburn.
 In any case, check with your GP before taking any supplements during pregnancy.
 Ginger in other forms works, too, such as fresh ginger tea or, as #mumtribe Mumma, Jill, says "ginger biscuits were [her] fave" when suffering with morning sickness.

 Taking a little extra vitamin B6, in the form of supplements, has been shown to reduce morning sickness symptoms in some mums-to-be.
 Doctors recommend 25mg of vitamin B6, three times a day, in addition to your prenatal vitamins.

-These are often called 'sea bands' or 'morning sickness relief bands', you might remember being given them by your mum on long car journeys to help car sickness.
+These are often called 'sea bands' or 'morning sickness relief bands'.
+You might remember being given them by your mum on long car journeys to help car sickness.
 But, guess what?
 They are equally as effective for morning sickness, as it's all about applying gentle pressure on the balls of your wrist to hit certain nerve centres in the body.
-When you experience a wave of nausea, press on the button on each wrist 20 to 30 times, and the sensation should be relaxing and make you feel less sick.
+When you experience a wave of nausea, press on the button on each wrist 20 to 30 times.
+The sensation should be relaxing and make you feel less sick.

 What our #mumtribe mums say:

-"I swear by the seasick travel bands, they helped me on both my pregnancies, I recommend them to everyone." - Katie
+"I swear by the seasick travel bands.
+They helped me with both my pregnancies.
+I recommend them to everyone," said Katie.

 Over-the-counter heartburn medication